vitorm04/docs.pt-br/docs/framework/unmanaged-api/metadata/imetadataimport-getmethodsemantics-method.md

 ms.assetid: 5e018eaa-d60e-4a0b-a2c5-8c36bd09d905
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 65bc4bc74e06368e6c7be9b742a8f311ecadc7fc
+ms.openlocfilehash: 0542c518b64764ad27aa00b8d595be1191059436
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67782315"
+ms.locfileid: "74437452"
 ---
 # <a name="imetadataimportgetmethodsemantics-method"></a>Método IMetaDataImport::GetMethodSemantics
-Obtém o token de sinalizadores que indica a relação entre o método referenciado pelo token MethodDef especificado e a propriedade emparelhada e o evento referenciado pelo EventProp especificado.
+Gets flags indicating the relationship between the method referenced by the specified MethodDef token and the paired property and event referenced by the specified EventProp token.

 ## <a name="syntax"></a>Sintaxe